Skip to main content

 Model Groups

-Innobrix uses a modular concept based on internal Revit functionality called Model Groups.
-These are reusable and interchangeable groups of elements or parts of a model.
-Innobrix builds on this by using this functionality to 'tag' these groups through a set of Innobrix's own parameters.
-These proprietary parameters are then used within the online environment of Innobrix to generate a tas field from which it is possible to exchange these groups based on a buyer option list.
-This way, you can offer a property or housing concept in a contemporary way to your buyer or other stakeholders.
-Elements that are not in Model Groups are never included during an export to Innobrix.
+For models with options, Innobrix uses a modular concept based on Revit Model Groups.
+These are reusable, swappable groups of elements or parts of a model.
+Innobrix builds on this by tagging these groups with a set of Innobrix parameters.
+Those parameters are then used in Innobrix to generate a gridfield where groups can be swapped based on a buyer�s option list.
+This lets you offer a home or concept in a modern way to buyers and stakeholders.
+Elements not in Model Groups are never exported to Innobrix.

 Example